pparacch/PlayingWithDataScience/R_plumbing.md

 `help.search("string")` | Search the Help System for the provided "string".
 `apropos(pattern)` | Show all of the commands that contains provided pattern.
 Note pattern can be a regular expression or a string.
 `example(cmd)` | Run examples section from the online help.
+`?Syntax` | To get a complete refence on operator syntax & precedences

 ## <a id="package">Package Management</a>
 Command | Description